libertine-linux/libertine/README.md

 	* ~NFTables Firewalls~ (and hence legacy iftables)
 	* By default, we use a large list of known spam, etc hosts and block them with duff entries in `/etc/hosts`.
 * The set of software packages and their configuration for a machine, are just plain text files and so are easy to store in source control
-	* All files like `/etc/hosts` are created at init time from snippets in folders like `/etc/hosts.d/*.hosts`
+	* All files like `/etc/hosts` are created at compile time from snippets in folders like `/etc/hosts.d/*.hosts`
 		* No need to ever edit them
 		* Different packages can contribute different snippets
 		* This allows configuration to be 'built up'